 I was in love with all the characters, the moment they popped up in the story.
-Khai became my favorite with all his vulnerability and beauty of a heart.
+Khai became my favourite with all his vulnerability and the beauty of his heart.
 Especially, I loved him more for his respect towards Esme and women in general.
 And Esme with her feminine charm and innocence won my heart.

 After quite a long time, I read something that made me cry, laugh and gooey at some time.

 ‘The Bride Test‘ is a 5 out of 5 stars read and I recommend it to all.

 Btw, what’s your favourite romance book?
 Do let us know in the comments below.
 Happy Reading 🙂